-The term multimedia which was popularized in the 1980s combines writing, image and technologies.
+The term multimedia which was popularized in the 1980s combines writing, image and sound technologies.
 La Nouvelle Revue Pédagogique (February 1996) gives the term in two words: the Latin prefix "multis" denoting "several" and "media" meaning broadcasting, distribution or transmission of signals, carriers of written, audio or visual messages.
 Multimedia symbolizes the combination of elements with the organization of information technology.
 Multimedia includes the following three criteria, Computing includes digitizing data (voice, text, video or other devices) and managing them.
-Interactive to freely users navigate configurations.
+Interactive allows users to freely navigate between configurations.
 Multimedia combines sound, text and images on the same medium.